ConstellationCrypto/canonical-weth/README.md

 sequenceDiagram
     participant User
     participant Other as Other Address
-    participant WAPE as nrbWAPE Contract
+    participant WAPE as yWAPE Contract
     participant Nitro as Nitro Native Yield

     Note over WAPE: Contract Deployment